 Imagine a Google Search Query, where you search for “Big Data”.
 All Data within Google’s index gets filtered for exactly these Words and a consolidated List is returned.
 If the online marketing department mentioned in “Transformability” wants a list of customers in a specific area, this List is also filtered based on the Zip Code or other geographical data.
 Hence it is an important characteristic for Data to support Filtering.

-I hope you enjoyed the first part of this tutorial about transformable and filterable data.
+I hope you enjoyed the first part of this tutorial about big data technology.
 This tutorial is part of the Big Data Tutorial.
 Make sure to read the entire tutorials.